 The reserve for employees' retirement benefits is provided for the payment of employees' retirement benefits based on the estimated amounts of the projected benefit obligation and the estimated value of pension plan assets as of the balance sheet date.
+The projected benefit obligation is estimated using the benefit formula basis for attributing the expected benefits to the current fiscal year.

-The method of attributing expected benefit to periods is straight-line basis.
-And the unrecognized prior service cost and the unrecognized actuarial gain (loss) are treated in the following manner:
+The unrecognized past service cost, the unrecognized actuarial gain (loss) and the transitional unrecognized net retirement benefit obligation are treated in the following manner:

-Unrecognized prior Amortized using the straight-line method over the average service cost: remaining service period from the fiscal year of occurrence.
-Unrecognized actuarial Amortized using the straight-line method over the average gain (loss): remaining service period from the fiscal year of occurrence.
+Unrecognized past service cost: Amortized using the straight-line method over the average remaining service period (14.74 years) from the fiscal year of occurrence.